William the Lion: Marriage and issue

 Due to the terms of the Treaty of Falaise, Henry II had the right to choose William's bride.
+In 1184, William attended Henry II's court to request a marriage to Henry's granddaughter Matilda of Saxony, daughter of Duke Henry the Lion of Saxony and Matilda of England.
+The proposal was referred to the pope and was forbidden on the grounds of consanguinity.

-As a result, William married Ermengarde de Beaumont, a great-granddaughter of King Henry I of England, at Woodstock Palace in 1186.
-Edinburgh Castle was her dowry.
-The marriage was not very successful, and it was many years before she bore him an heir.
+Henry instead chose Ermengarde de Beaumont, a great-granddaughter of King Henry I of England, although through an illegitimate line.
+They married at Woodstock Palace on 5 September 1186.
+Edinburgh Castle was her dowry and Henry II paid for the four days of festivities.
+After the wedding she was escorted to Scotland by Scottish nobles and Jocelin, Bishop of Glasgow.

+The marriage was not very successful, and it was many years before they had an heir.
 William and Ermengarde's children were: